shanesmith/electron/docs/tutorial/security.md

 ## 15) Disable the `remote` module

-The `remote` module provides a simple way to do inter-process communication (IPC) between the renderer process (web page) and the main process.
+The `remote` module provides a simple way for the renderer processes to access APIs normally only available in the main process.
 Using it, a renderer can invoke methods of a main process object without explicitly sending inter-process messages.
 If your desktop application does not run untrusted content, this is a very elegant way to have your renderer processes access and work with modules that are only available to the main process, such as GUI-related modules (dialog, menu etc.).

-However, if your app can run untrusted content and you sandbox your renderer processes accordingly, the `remote` module makes it easy for malicious code to escape the sandbox and have access to system resources via the higher privileges of the main process.
+However, if your app can run untrusted content and even if you sandbox your renderer processes accordingly, the `remote` module makes it easy for malicious code to escape the sandbox and have access to system resources via the higher privileges of the main process.
 Therefore, it should be disabled in such circumstances.

 ### Why?

 `remote` uses an internal IPC channel to communicate with the main process.
 "Prototype pollution" attacks can grant malicious code access to the internal IPC channel, which can then be used to escape the sandbox by mimicking `remote` IPC messages and getting access to main process modules running with higher privileges.

 Additionally, if you're not careful, preload scripts may leak modules to a sandboxed renderer.
-Leaking `remote` arms malicious code with a multitude of main process modules with which to perform an attack..
+Leaking `remote` arms malicious code with a multitude of main process modules with which to perform an attack.

 Disabling the `remote` module eliminates these attack vectors.
 Enabling context isolation also prevents the "prototype pollution" attacks from succeeding.